angulardart/site-angulardart/src/angular/guide/learning-angular.md

 1. Take the [*Tour of Heroes* tutorial](../tutorial "Tour of Heroes").

-   The *Tour of Heroes* takes you step-by-step from setup to a full-featured example that demonstrates the essential characteristics of a professional application: a sensible project structure, data binding, master/detail, services, dependency injection, navigation, and remote data access.
+   The *Tour of Heroes* takes you step-by-step from setup to a full-featured example that demonstrates the essential characteristics of a professional app: a sensible project structure, data binding, master/detail, services, dependency injection, navigation, and remote data access.

 1. <a id="architecture"></a>Read the [Architecture](architecture) overview for the big picture.